Denis Mită

 Back in middle school, I discovered a passion for digital painting in Photoshop.
 However, as I entered high school, my interest in math led me to explore competitive programming.
 Fortunately, these two hobbies seamlessly merged into my career as a front-end engineer.

 Since 2015, I've had the privilege of working with various start-ups and gaining valuable experience at a large corporation.
-I have contributed to projects involving distributed ledger protocols, web-wide identity and payments solutions, and crypto asset trading platforms.
+I have contributed to projects involving distributed ledger protocols, web-wide identity and payments solutions, generative AI, and crypto asset trading platforms.

 I am passionate about the unknown future that web3, renewable energy and artificial intelligence will build.
 Nonetheless, my role as a front-end engineer remains industry agnostic, focused on crafting polished user interfaces, delivering seamless user experiences, and upholding high standards of product design and code quality.